 Location and Rotation.
 It’s best to keep your rug out of direct sunlight as much as possible; extended exposure to sunlight may cause wool fibers to become brittle over time and can harm the dyes.
 We advise rotating rugs once or twice a year to minimize wear from sunlight, traffic patterns, and furniture.

 Cleaning.
-Professionally cleaning oriental carpets is always a good idea.
+Professional commercial cleaning on oriental carpets is always a good idea.
 It removes embedded dust and grit and restores luster to the pile.
 Carpet cleaning minneapolis provides an alternative option if you’re looking for a method that omits the use of harsh chemicals that may cause irritation.
 Do not use self-service machines or commercial carpet cleaners; hand-knotted woolen carpets need specially formulated cleansing agents to protect the wool’s lanolin and dyes.
 We recommend cleaning every three to five years, more often if you have kids, pets, or a high traffic area.

 Spills and Stains.
 Liquid or solid spills should be blotted or scraped up immediately.
 Try to remove stains yourself by using only water and a gentle detergent—hand dishwashing liquid is fine.
 Be sure to rinse well, and provide circulation to aid thorough drying.
 Treatment is most effective on fresh stains, so contact a professional right away if you can’t clean it yourself.
 Take a look at this company that offers bathurst cleaning services at a very affordable price, contact them to have a spotless house.